NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

   n3fit <runcard>.yml 1 -r N_replicas --hyperopt N_trials --parallel-hyperopt

-Each of the runs will try to look into the ``<runcard>/nnfit/replica_1/hyperot-db`` folder.
+Each of the runs will try to look into the ``<runcard>/nnfit/replica_1/hyperopt-db`` folder.
-If it exists, it will try to connect to the database, failing that, it will consider that no database is currently on and will start an instance of ``mongodb`` for other jobs to connect before spawning its own job.
+If it exists, it will try to connect to the database, otherwise it will consider that no database is currently on and will start an instance of ``mongodb`` for other jobs to connect before spawning its own job.

 Each mongo worker handles one trial in Hyperopt.
 So, launching more workers allows for the simultaneous calculation of a greater number of trials.